Falls Are A Serious Threat For Older Adults, But Risks Can Be Reduced

 What conditions might lead to a fall?

 Research is underway in Wisconsin and elsewhere to devise ways to better predict whether an older adult will fall and to help physicians to suggest prevention methods.
-The U.S. Centers for Disease Control and Prevention reports several risk factors that contribute to falls:
+The Centers for Disease Control and Prevention reports several risk factors that contribute to falls:

 - Lower body weakness